ernsheong/joncloudgeek.com/content/blog/deploy-postgres-container-to-compute-engine/index.md

     {{< figure src="./get-external-ip.png" alt="Copy the external IP of the new instance" caption="Copy the external IP of the new instance" width="850" >}}

 1. Use the external IP to `psql` to the instance.
 When prompted, paste the DB password from `POSTGRES_PASSWORD` earlier.
+The following command restores the dump back into the new DB instance:

        psql -h [EXTERNAL_IP] -U postgres mydb < mydb-dump.sql